coroutineDispatcher/ultimate_germany_emigration_guide/README.md

 # Blue card process

 I believe that every software engineer salary should make you qualified for the blue card.
 What the heck is the Blue Card?
 Well, the Greek call it *Prasino Karta*, the Italians call it *Carta Biancha*, the Americans call it *The Green Card*.
 The Germans call it *Die blaue Karte* (Don't be scared of Der, Die, Das yet).
 It's just a card where you take permission from the German goverment to stay 4 years in Germany.
 It all depends on the salary though.
 If it is *43K+* per year, you are fully qualified for it.

+## How do you apply for this Blue Card

+Well, you can't imediately apply for that.
+You need a 6 month VISA and once you have that, you can come to Germany to apply for it.

+## The Visa process

+Once you have all the agreement with the company, you should imediately schedule a meeting at the [Embasy of Germany in Albania](https://tirana.diplo.de/).
+Germans don't usually create confusion on any website, so the process should be pretty easy.
+So in order to schedule a meeting on the German Embassy, I am redirecting you to an [information link](https://tirana.diplo.de/al-sq/service/-/2076500), and the schedule link is just on the bottom of the page (just in case they change the links sometimes).